afwlehmann/hoogle-runner/README.md

 **or**

-- simply use installer from the archive ;-)
+- simply use the provided installer from the archive ;-)

   ```bash
   . install.sh